-And before the time of easy to obtain books, there was knowledge handed down orally and hands-on taught by parents to children, or grandparents to grandchildren.
+And before there were books, there was knowledge handed down orally and hands-on taught by parents to children, and grandparents to grandchildren.

-Even before that the Native Americans carried on with seasonal agricultural traditions.
-They watched the moon phases and listened to nature’s clues, like the call of the season’s first whippoorwill.
+Native Americans recognized and responded to seasonal changes.
+The earth does a fine job of keeping time if you’re willing to read that sort of clock.
+They watched the moon phases and listened to nature’s clues, things like when the call of the season’s first whippoorwill occurred.

-Maybe there are a few little residual secrets left.
-Maybe the concept of knowing it’s time to plant corn when the whippoorwill sings stems from some of that lost knowledge of this country’s original inhabitants.
+There are some residual ancient wisdom tidbits left in our modern world.
+Maybe the concept of knowing it’s time to plant corn when the whippoorwill sings stems from some of that early knowledge known to this country’s original inhabitants.

 Season’s First Mow

-It would be more technically correct to say I weedeated.
+It would be more technically correct to say we weed-eated.

 But even that won’t conjure the right image.

-It’s most correct to say I “mowed” the lawn with the weedeater.
+It’s most correct to say we “mowed” the lawn with the weed-eater.

 That might create the proper vision.